 - 1 tbsp olive oil

 - 3 cloves garlic or 1 tsp minced

 - 1 medium sweet potato peeled and finely chopped (About 2 cups)

 - 1/4 tsp cinnamon

 - 2 bay leaves

-- 8 oz stewed tomatoes (drained if using canned)
+- 8 oz stewed tomatoes (reserve 2 tbsp of juice, then drain if using canned)